Now available in Tableau: Write to database in Tableau Prep, grant license on sign in, deeper integration with SAP, and more

-Unlock more value from your prepared data with new write-to-database capabilities for Tableau Prep
+Unlock more value from your prepared data with new write to database capabilities for Tableau Prep

 Writing to databases can often be a complex and time-consuming task.
 Tableau Prep Builder simplifies the process for those with and without database writing experience, whether you’re creating a new data table or appending data to an existing one.
 You can feel confident that the right fields are being properly mapped to the right data in your database with the visual and direct field mapping experience.
-And there’s no need to worry about corrupting or losing data in the process: Tableau automatically loads the data into a temporary table before merging it into the final table, ensuring the data has completely loaded.
+And there’s no need to worry about corrupting or losing data in the process—Tableau automatically loads the data into a temporary table before merging it into the final table, ensuring the data has completely loaded.

 SAP HANA connector updates & new certification with SAP

 Tableau and SAP have had a strong partnership for many years.
-It’s important that we continue to improve our enterprise investments so that you have complete confidence in our integration, and can trust that it’s highly optimised to support rapid data analysis.
+It’s important that we continue to improve our enterprise investments so that you have complete confidence in our integration, and can trust that it’s highly optimized to support rapid data analysis.

-Now, in 2020.3, we are continuing to enhance our SAP HANA connector, enabling users to connect to table functions (stored procedures that return a table).
+Now, in 2020.3, we are continuing to enhance our SAP HANA connector, enabling users to connect to Table Functions (stored procedures that return a table).
 Wherever you are in your Tableau and SAP journey, we are committed and with you every step of the way.

 Level up your analysis with new analytics enhancements

-Predictive modelling functions
+Predictive modeling functions